qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/start-of-day.md

 ---

 - [ ] Review [roles](roles.md) for today
-- [ ] Prepare a run of show document in Google Docs for today (by copying relevant sections from this `admin/` section
+- [ ] Prepare a run of show document in a shared Google Docs for today (by copying relevant sections from this `admin/` section.
+In this document, the team can mark steps as complete or otherwise track things specific to that day.

 ## Set up Zoom